Updated: Aug 10, 2021

 The putdocx command was added in Stata 15, and expanded with new features in Stata 16.
 This command allows you to create a word document entirely from within Stata.
 The command includes options for adding a table to the word document.
 There are three methods for adding a table, either using the data currently loaded in memory, a matrix or an estimation result.
 For more information on how to add tables using these methods check out this Tech Tip.

-Unfortunately the putdocx command doesn’t include an option to add simple summary tables generated using commands such as summarize, describe or tabulate.
-However, for each of these commands there is a way to add the information to a word document using putdocx.
+To add simple summary tables for commands such as summarize, describe or tabulate we use Stata macros and returned results.
 In this post we are going to show you how to add output from the summarize command, using another command called tabstat.
 The tabstat command has an option to save, and using this option will save the output to a matrix.
 The table can then be added as a matrix using the putdocx command.

 How to Use: